carbon1911/carbon1911.github.io/portfolio/faq/faq-music-video/_posts/2023-11-03-faq-music-video.markdown

 # Purpose

 I'm writing this text in order to summarize the work done on the music video.
-I found it weird telling people about a music video which I made 2 years ago, seeing a surprised look on their face, telling me, "why haven't you showed me that?"
+I found it weird telling my friends about a music video which I made 2 years ago, seeing a surprised look on their face, telling me, "why haven't you showed me that?"
 I would like to explain the work which I did after the video had been released.
 And also, if you find any hint in this text, which will help you not only in your programming efforts, that would be a win for me ☺🙂.

 # Origins